Supporting a Loved One: For Male Partners & Parents

 - A parent who won’t let her see her boyfriend

-- If there has been a recent death
+- A recent death

 - If she has chosen abortion and her religion says abortion is morally wrong